Cray-HPE/docs-csm/install/deploy_management_nodes.md

     24
     ```

-    If the numbers are equal, then you may need to fail your `ceph-mgr` daemon to get a fresh inventory.
+    If the numbers are equal, but less than the `total_osds` calulated, then you may need to fail your `ceph-mgr` daemon to get a fresh inventory.

     ```bash
     ncn-s# ceph mgr fail $(ceph mgr dump | jq -r .active_name)